Chart Color Schemes

 AreaSearch assessment of residential development activity positions Blackburn among the top 25% of areas assessed nationwide

-Blackburn has received approximately 154 dwelling approvals annually over the past five financial years, totalling around 773 homes.
-In FY26 so far, 71 approvals have been recorded.
-Each new home attracts an average of 0.5 new residents per year between FY21 and FY25.
-This indicates that supply is meeting or exceeding demand, offering more buyer choices while supporting potential population growth above projections.
+Blackburn has seen approximately 154 dwelling approvals annually over the past five financial years, totalling around 773 homes.
+In FY26 so far, there have been 71 approvals recorded.
+On average, 0.5 new residents per year have arrived for each new home built between FY21 and FY25.
+This indicates that supply is meeting or exceeding demand, providing more buyer choices while supporting potential population growth above projections.

-The average construction value for these properties is $781,000, suggesting a focus on the premium segment.
-Additionally, $126.9 million in commercial approvals have been registered this financial year, indicating high levels of local commercial activity.
-Compared to Greater Melbourne, Blackburn shows moderately higher development activity, with 21.0% more approvals per person over the past five years.
+The average construction value of new properties is $781,000, suggesting a focus on the premium segment with upmarket properties.
+In Blackburn's commercial sector, $126.9 million in approvals have been registered this financial year, indicating high levels of local commercial activity.
+Compared to Greater Melbourne, Blackburn shows moderately higher development activity at 21.0% above the regional average per person over the past five years.
 This preserves reasonable buyer options while sustaining existing property demand.
-Recent construction comprises 43.0% detached dwellings and 57.0% attached dwellings, marking a significant shift from the current housing pattern of 66.0% houses.
+Recent construction comprises 43.0% detached dwellings and 57.0% attached dwellings.

-This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+This shift towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
+This marks a significant departure from the current housing pattern of 66.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 The location has approximately 106 people per dwelling approval, indicating an expanding market.
-Population forecasts estimate Blackburn will gain 1,296 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Blackburn is forecasted to gain around 1,299 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development